 Senior Vice President & Private Portfolio Manager at McAdams Wright Ragen, Inc.

-For over 30 years, Jeff has specialized in private portfolio management.
+For over 30 years, Jeff Bruner has specialized in private portfolio management.
 His expertise is in utilizing the contrarian value-based investment discipline and methodology.
 In addition to actively managing private portfolios for his clients, he has developed and taught personal financial management programs for numerous corporate and educational organizations.
-In 1982, he began his career with Foster & Marshall/Shearson Lehman Brothers, Inc. In 1989, he cofounded and served as a director of Ragen Mackenzie, Inc. Wells Fargo Investments acquired Ragen Mackenzie in 2000, and Jeff served as Senior Vice President through 2010.
-Jeff attended the University of Wisconsin – Madison, studying agribusiness, finance, and theater.
-He maintains deep roots in Seattle, WA and Santa Barbara, CA, where he resides.
-He is passionate about mountaineering, alpine skiing, and his horses.
+In 1982, he began his career with Foster & Marshall/Shearson Lehman Brothers, Inc. In 1989, he cofounded and served as a director of Ragen MacKenzie, Inc. Wells Fargo Investments acquired Ragen MacKenzie in 2000, and Jeff served as Senior Vice President through 2010.
+Jeff joined McAdams Wright Ragen in 2010 as a Senior Vice President/Private Portfolio Manager.
+In 2014, McAdams Wright Ragen merged with the Robert W. Baird & Co., and Jeff holds the position of Director/Private Portfolio Manager.
+Jeff attended the University of Wisconsin-Madison, studying agribusiness, finance, and theater.
+He maintains deep roots in Seattle and Santa Barbara, where he resides.

 President and CEO, United Way of Santa Barbara

 Paul Didier has been President and CEO of United Way of Santa Barbara County since 1978.
 The United Way serves its community through funding, volunteer development, and utilizing its own unique initiatives that involve dozens of local non-profit and public sector agencies.
 Paul, a Certified Financial Planner, a UCSB and Harvard MBA graduate, and a former real estate broker and syndicate with his own firm, has applied for-profit, market driven innovations to United Way and other non-profit organizations.